narlei/buckstartersample/README.md

 Each module need a **BUCK** file.
 It’s a file without extension named **BUCK**.
 In this file you will teach buck how build the module.

+### Config
+To use buck, some default configs are needed.
+See the file `.buckconfig` .
+This file contains the default configs and some paths needed.

 ### App module

 To generate a .app, or using the correct term, a Bundle, you need a Binary.